-P rogram Educational Objective ur g graduates will: be valued members of their organizations because of their skills and abilities as mechanical engineers; solve complex technical problems and/or design systems that are useful to society by applying the fundamental scientific principles that underpin the mechanical engineering profession; apply their knowledge and skills to successfully practice professions other than mechanical engineering if they desire; advance in their chosen career paths by utilizing their technical, communication, interpersonal, and leadership skills; demonstrate the desire for enhancing their personal and professional growth by making progress toward, or successfully completing an advanced degree, and/or professional development courses, and/or engineering certification; be actively engaged in service to their profession and their communities, consistent with the tradition of St. Augustine.
-T he first two years of the mechanical engineering program are devoted to laying a foundation of mathematics, physical science, and the general engineering sciences.
+- □ be valued members of their organizations because of their skills and abilities as mechanical engineers; - □ solve complex technical problems and/or design systems that are useful to society by applying the fundamental scientific principles that underpin the mechanical engineering profession; - □ apply their knowledge and skills to successfully practice professions other than mechanical engineering if they desire; - □ advance in their chosen career paths by utilizing their technical, communication, interpersonal, and leadership skills; - □ demonstrate the desire for enhancing their personal and professional growth by making progress toward, or successfully completing an advanced degree, and/or professional development courses, and/or engineering certification; - □ be actively engaged in service to their profession and their communities, consistent with the tradition of St. Augustine.

+The first two years of the mechanical engineering program are devoted to laying a foundation of mathematics, physical science, and the general engineering sciences.
 The junior and senior years are devoted primarily to mechanical engineering topics.
 The required courses span the field of mechanical engineering, and career/ME electives provide the opportunity to pursue specific areas of the discipline in greater depth.
 The student chooses three courses (9 credit hours) of technical electives plus an additional three credits of a career/free elective.
 The design process is emphasized throughout the program and culminates with a senior year project that requires a synthesis of basic principles learned in previous courses.

 All mechanical engineering students are required to take at least two of the elective courses offered by the department, designated as the ME elective in the program of studies.
 Ordinarily students will take three or more such courses, designated career/ME electives and one other course, designated the career/free elective, which can be any three credit course.
 However, the career/ME and the career/free elective slots may be applied to a minor or concentration in Liberal Arts & Sciences or to a minor in Business.
 The specific courses must be selected in conjunction with the appropriate departmental office and the student's academic adviser.
-Requirements for a minor are set by the appropriate department.
-Any course which meets a mechanical engineering curriculum requirement and also a requirement for a concentration or minor may be counted for both.
+Requirements for a minor are set by the appropriate department and also a requirement for a concentration or minor may be counted for both.